coderanger/coderanger.net/content/posts/chef-tips.md

 ---

 As a perk for my Kickstarter backers, I sent postcards with some helpful Chef tips.
-While those cards will forever be a collectors item, I want to share the tips with you all as they have proven a useful reference for new Chef users!
+While those cards will forever be collectors items, I want to share the tips with you all as they have proven a useful reference for new Chef users!

 <h2><a class="no-underline" href="#1" name="1">Tip #1: platform? and platform_family?</a></h2>